 Need some twin parent friends?
 Get the support you need with a Twiniversity Membership.
 Benefits include a monthly twin parent club meeting on Zoom, access to a private Facebook group just for twin parents, and a video library of twin parenting lessons.
 Visit Twiniversity.com/membership to join today!

 Now that the twins are here how do you feel about them?
 How has life changed?

 Olivia – The babies make it hard to do things.
 It is hard to go anywhere with them we have to watch them and help with them.
 We can’t stay in certain places anymore because it’s not safe for them right now until they are older.
 It can be hard for me when I want them to leave me alone and they don’t.
 Especially when I’m trying to do my homework.

-Jackson – It is has to go places.
+Jackson – It is hard to go places.
 I really wanted my mom to have two boy twins.
-I have already have a sister.
+I have already had a sister.
 They make it hard for me to do my school work.
 They are noisy and distracting.